 If you consistently fall short of optimal protein intake, you deprive your body of the most important macronutrient for growth and repair.
 Amino acids also play an important role in cognitive health and your body’s stress response.

-Cover Your Micronutrient Bases With The “Foundational Five:” Stress increases your use of nutrients.
+Cover Your Micronutrient Bases With My “Foundational Five:” Stress increases your use of nutrients.

-Before you delve into supplements to support your adrenal health, I recommend starting with those that support your health in general.
-I call these my Foundational Five.
+Before you delve into supplements to support your adrenal health, I recommend starting with my Foundational Five, the best supplements to support your health.

 Eat For Nutrition.
 Stop The (Carb and Calorie) Restriction: Adrenal fatigue often leads to weight gain.
 To avoid further weight gain, or in hopes of losing some of the extra weight, you might be tempted to cut calories or do Keto.
 That’s a bad idea.